susan-davis/stellar-core/BIBLE.md

 of them until the Q-R war gets serious enough to require the Regulans to mobilize them.
 R16 doubles as a patrol cutter, and is still deployed in large numbers.
 R10 doubles as an underway replenishment ship, "mines" being missiles deployed in loiter mode.
+R2 inspired the Union's *Cygnus*-class fast scouts.

 ## New Threats
 ### Harmony